arkency/posts/posts/2020-06-23-dont-blindly-apply-software-patterns.md

 `Process B` could not complete its saga because seat `A-4` is already booked.
 Both are starting its compensating actions and release all bookings.
-With some bad luck we could end up with seats that will not be sold even when there was a huge demand - translating to business terms: diappointed customers and lost in revenues.
+With some bad luck we could end up with seats that will not be sold even when there was a huge demand - translating to business terms: diappointed customers and lost revenue.

-Another example I would like to comment is the most common sample of saga patter use.
+Another example I would like to comment is the most common example of saga pattern usage.
-Booking a plane, a hotel and a car and release bookings when one of this has failed.
+Booking a plane, a hotel and a car and releasing the bookings when one of these has failed.

 ## Don't blindly apply software patterns

-Mariusz & Kuba has discussed several scenarios how this could be extended.
+Mariusz & Kuba have discussed several scenarios how this could be extended.
 But what I've missed here, and what is always an issue for me when I read/hear this example is:

 When you book plane, hotel & car and the car is not available what are your expectations?
-I could be wrong - but I would expect that my plane & hotel is booked and then system will ask me what to do with missing car reservation.
-Definitelly I would not like the application to cancell my plane & hotel bookings when the car is not available!
+I could be wrong - but I would expect that my plane & hotel is booked and then the system will ask me what to do with missing car reservation.
+Definitelly I would not like the application to cancel my plane & hotel bookings when the car is not available!

 ## What's the solution?

 Just ask your business/domain expert.
 They probably handle this kind of situations every day, business as usual.
-Don't blindly applu softare design patterns.
+Don't blindly apply software design patterns.
 Talk to people.
 Solve real world problems.